keim-hs-esslingen/efs-getting-started/create-an-instance-of-a-consumer-adapter.md

-# How to make your own Consumer-Service
+# Create an instance of a Consumer-Adapter:

 This guide assumes the following:

 - You have basic understanding of the EFS-middleware concept.
 If you think this guide is hard to understand it might be helpful to read the [introduction](./middleware-concept-introduction.md) to the EFS-middleware first.
 - You have experience with building micro services using the Spring Boot framework.
-- You have an instance of a service-directory that you can connect to, either by setting it up yourself or by connecting to an existing one.
+- You have an instance of a middleware-network that you can connect to, either by setting it up yourself or by connecting to an existing one.

 **Table of Contents:**